-2.1 To note the proposed Treasury Management Strategy for 2019/20.
+2.1 Approve the Treasury Management Strategy

 3. Issues:

 - 3.1 Under law, Transport for the North (TfN) is required to adopt an annual Treasury Management Strategy (TMS).
 The parameters within which this strategy is developed are informed by operational practicalities and statutory obligations. - 3.2 Whilst the concept of a TMS that governs approaches to investments and debt management will be familiar to northern partners, the circumstances of TfN's operating environment may not be. - 3.3 TfN cannot access external credit, whether this be in the form of bank overdrafts to manage short-term cash-flow fluctuations or capital loans to support long-term investment aspirations.